 A disc herniation is a type of disc injury that is frequently caused by car accidents.
 The impact of a car accident often exerts significant force and pressure on the spine.
 This pressure can cause a tear and rupture or bulge of the spinal discs, which act as pads or cushions for the spine.
-This injury is referred to as a herniated disc.
 Sometimes, the best treatment for this injury is epidural steroid injections.

 Our firm has handled scores and scores of herniated disc injury cases.
 Our first trial at Miller & Zois was a herniated disc verdict in 2003.
 Our doors had been open for about a month.
 The defendant offered $25,000 to settle a no property damage herniated disc injury case where the most aggressive treatment was epidural steroid injections.

 Laura Zois and I tried the case.
 We got a $300,000 verdict.
 Our firm has handled these cases ever since.
 We have earned millions in settlements and verdicts in herniated disc injury cases.

 I originally wrote this page in 2018 but updated it in 2021 with more recent settlements and verdicts and new information on epidural steroid injections.
 I have learned from handling more of these cases.

 What Are the Treatment Options for a Herniated Disc?

 Having a herniated disc is like saying you are an actor.
 You might be Tom Hanks bringing in $20 million a film.
 Or you could be the understudy at a local dinner theater.
 About 20% of us have a herniated disc.
 Many of us do not even know we have a herniation because we cannot feel it.
 Some of us have very slight herniations that cause great pain every day.

 So there is a food chain of increasingly intensive treatment when dealing with a herniated disc that goes something like this:

 (1) Conservative Treatment.
 The first level of treatment typically involves a course of anti-inflammatory drugs combined with physical therapy.